As China's coronavirus outbreak eases, a wary return to shops for consumers

 “This has certainly been a fragile time in the psyche of Chinese consumers with all the fear and anxieties caused by uncertainty and information overflow,” said Derek Deng, partner at consultancy firm Bain & Company in Shanghai.

 To encourage spending, some businesses have embarked on promotions offering discounts or gifts to customers upon reopening.
-Haidilao (6862.HK), a popular hotpot restaurant chain, gave away bags of soup stock and snacks to diners.
+Haidilao, a popular hotpot restaurant chain, gave away bags of soup stock and snacks to diners.

 Local authorities in several provinces are also asking Communist Party officials to set an example by spending on food and shopping, and encouraging their friends and family to do the same.
 Some provinces are handing out coupons to the public to spend on food and books.